 – Cold cuts and cured sausages: Flexographic and rotogravure printing techniques are widely used today for this type of packaging.
 However, offset printing is an excellent choice for lower production volumes, as the quality of the printing is very high.
 Read more.

 – Sauces and liquids: This market uses functional, highly personalised packaging, and offset printing is a very good choice.
 Heat treatment cannot currently be applied however.
+This print supports pasteurization heat treatment (95º 30 minutes) if printing is done on OPP material.
 Read more.

 – Fish and shellfish: Standing out in cold displays is very important for this market.
 The use of advanced techniques allows us to achieve this while ensuring end consumers can see the product properly.
 SP Group’s rotogravure, flexography, offset and digital printing systems are very suitable for this market.
 Read more.